trumbitta/jQTouch/README.txt

 An experiment for my own purposes.
 Please notice that this may be really not useful to anyone else.

+- Added demos/swipeapp - A working example of swipe and slide, put together with the important aid of Marley23 <chris1sg@gmail.com>

 The DataZombies jQTouch fork
 =======